Xylitol is a popular sweetener that looks and tastes similar to sugar.

 In contrast, only 19 out of 157 children in the xylitol group developed an ear infection (15).

 On the negative side, xylitol is not only positives.

-There are also several concerns, side effects, and dangers of using xylitol.
+There are also several concerns and potential side effects of using xylitol.

 Sadly, thousands of pets die every year from accidentally ingesting xylitol.